-To support a balanced local economy with a thriving town centre office sector and a range of business units (including for creative industries) with good access around Farnham To retain and regenerate well located existing employment sites
+- 11. To support a balanced local economy with a thriving town centre office sector and a range of business units (including for creative industries) with good access around Farnham - 12.
+To retain and regenerate well located existing business sites

-Farnham Town Centre and Neighbourhood Centres
+Farnham Town Centre and Local Centres

-To retain and enhance the attractive historic market town centre as the economic and social hub of Farnham

-To retain a range of unit sizes within the town centre to promote a variety of retailers, including independent stores, and a thriving evening economy with a range of pubs and restaurants
+- 13. To retain and enhance the attractive historic market town centre as the economic and social hub of Farnham - 14.
+To retain a range of unit sizes within the town centre to promote a variety of retailers, including independent stores, and a thriving evening economy with a range of pubs and restaurants - 15.
 To protect the clusters of shops and services at neighbourhood centres serving the local communities of Farnham